aosabook/500lines/ocr/ocr.markdown

 outputs are specified for given inputs, or unlabelled meaning expected outputs are not specified.
 Algorithms that train systems with unlabelled data are called _unsupervised_ algorithms and those that train with labelled data are called _supervised_.
-Although many ML algorithms and techniques exist for creating OCR systems, ANNs are one simple approach.
+Many ML algorithms and techniques exist for creating OCR systems, of which ANNs are one approach.

 ## Artificial Neural Networks
 ### What Are ANNs?